lunexnocty/parsec-python/README.md

 num            := { number }
 ```

-Leveraging these features, you can build a fully functional arithmetic calculator with ease:
+Based on the BNF description above, we can easily build a parser to analyze the language defined by that syntax.

 ```python
 from parsec import Parser, item, text